-ON

-Configures the server to offload processing to the zIIP engine.
+Syntax:

-- Determines if the zIIP processor is accessible to the LPAR in which a job is running. - Determines if the server environment has been properly authorized to run a zIIP workload.

-Note: If the server determines that the zIIP processor is not accessible or that the environment has not been authorized correctly, it issues a message describing the reason and continues in ZIIP=OFF mode, which forwards all subsequent work to the Central Processor.
+Th is setting: Determines if the zIIP processor is accessible to the LPAR in which a job is running.
+Determines if the server environment has been properly authorized to run a zIIP workload. en an Ite: If the server determines that the zIIP processor is not accessible or that the vironment has not been authorized correctly, it issues a message describing the reason d continues in ZIIP=OFF mode, which forwards all subsequent work to the Central occessor.
+ON MMAXZIIP Infigures the server to either: Project what the zIIP usage would be if the server could offload processing to a zIIP, when the server is operating in an LPAR without a zIIP.

-ON/SIMMAXZIIP

-Configures the server to either:

-Project what the zIIP usage would be if the server could offload processing to a zIIP, when the server is operating in an LPAR without a zIIP.
 This requires that the PROJECTCPU parameter be set to YES.
 The SYS1.PARMLIB member IEAOPTxx contains the PROJECTCPU statement.
 Activating the PROJECTCPU parameter projects zIIP consumption when a zIIP processor is not yet defined to the LPAR.
 SMF type 30 records will show the potential calculated zIIP time, so that you can accurately project zIIP usage.
 This enables you to evaluate the effect of configuring a zIIP processor to be available for server usage.
 The Systems Programmer for your site will have access to this data.
 Use this option for simulation purposes only.
 Since the zIIP engine actually is not present, all zIIP-eligible workload will be diverted to the Central Processor.
 Thus, all of that CPU utilization will be recorded in a server variable called &FOCZIIPONCP.
 This is the amount of workload that would have run on the zIIP engine, and would have appeared in &FOCZIIPCPU, had the zIIP been present and accessible to server work.
 This information is also recorded in the server job statistics as well as in IBM SMF type 30 records.

-To use this option, insert the following parameter in SYS1.PARMLIB for your LPAR, and also issue the SET ZIIP=ON/SIMMAXZIIP command:

-PROJECTCPU=YES

-- Determines if the PROJECTCPU=YES command has been set in the LPAR. - Determines if the server environment has been properly authorized to run a zIIP workload.
+To use this option, insert the following parameter in SYS1.PARMLIB for your LPAR, and also issue the SET ZIIP=ON/SIMMAXZIIP command: PROJECTCPU=YES This setting: ☐ Determines if the PROJECTCPU=YES command has been set in the LPAR. ☐ Determines if the server environment has been properly authorized to run a zIIP workload.

+274 Information Builders

 Projects zIIP utilization if 100% of eligible server processing could be offloaded to the zIIP, when the server is running in an LPAR with a zIIP.
 This lets you determine what you would gain by configuring Workload Manager to give the server a bigger share of zIIP processing.
+IBM Workload Manager (WLM) prioritizes workloads among the Central Processors and